rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 **Manufacturer’s name:** printed by David Niven for R. & P. Walker, Cockermouth, and sold by G. Robinson & Co., Pater-Noster Row, London

-<a name="4.221.4.4">4.221.4.4 </a> If a place of manufacture associated with an earlier edition appears together with the actual place of manufacture of the edition being described, transcribe the places as a single element in the order in which they appear.
+<a name="4.221.4.5">4.221.4.5 </a> If a place of manufacture associated with an earlier edition appears together with the actual place of manufacture of the edition being described, transcribe the places as a single element in the order in which they appear.

 Example: `London printed, and re-printed at Edinburgh`

 Example: `Printed at London, and re-printed at Edinburgh`

-<a name="4.221.4.5">4.221.4.5 </a> If both the place and manufacturer associated with an earlier edition appear together with the place and manufacturer of the edition being described, transcribe each place with the manufacturer to which it corresponds.
+<a name="4.221.4.6">4.221.4.6 </a> If both the place and manufacturer associated with an earlier edition appear together with the place and manufacturer of the edition being described, transcribe each place with the manufacturer to which it corresponds.

-## 4.221.5 Places of publication in multipart monographs
+## 4.221.5 Places of manufacture in multipart monographs

 <a name="4.221.5.1">4.221.5.1</a> For multipart monographs, always record a change in place of manufacture.

+<a name="4.221.5.2">4.206.4.1</a> Make a note on manufacture statement if the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication by giving the place of manufacture of the later part(s) in a note. (see [4.226.4.1](/DCRMR/books/ppdm/Note-on-manufacturen-statement/#4.226.4.1)).